-A small friendly Club with a very local Membership that not may have heard about.
+A small friendly Club with a very local and welcoming Membership that you may not have heard about.
 A level stretch of woodland and a cunning design makes for a very enjoyable low-key round of golf.
 Two or three holes around the small Clubhouse are fairly open before the course heads off through the forest.

 3 nights, 3 rounds and Eurotunnel crossings in April or October.

 £357.00 at either the Hôtel du Golf or L'Univers.